bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SurveyDimension_3BKUMNltrF3A3l2i5qFCSe/Documentation.md

-Dimension of the geophysical survey
+Dimension of the geophysical survey.